Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 TopoDS_Face F = MF;
 ~~~~~

 More than one wire can  be added to a face, provided that they do not cross each other and they define  only one area on the surface.
 (Note that this is not checked).
-The edges on a Face must have a parametric curve description.

-If there is no  parametric curve for an edge of the wire on the Face it is computed by  projection.

 For one wire, a simple  syntax is provided to construct the face from the surface and the wire.
 The  above lines could be written:

 ~~~~~
 TopoDS_Face F = BRepBuilderAPI_MakeFace(C,W);
 ~~~~~

+The edges on a face must have a parametric curve description.
+If there is no parametric curve for an edge of the wire on the face it is computed by projection, moreover, the calculation is possible only for the planar face.

 A planar face can be  created from only a wire, provided this wire defines a plane.
 For example, to  create a planar face from a set of points you can use *BRepBuilderAPI_MakePolygon* and *BRepBuilderAPI_MakeFace*.